pk80/GitandHub/README.md

         - serves a similar purpose as usernames and passwords, although system administrators and power users typically use the keys to automate procedures and achieve single sign-on.
-        - Displaying the fingerprint of an SSH key is a useful way to verify that you're using the correct key and that the remote server's key hasn't been tampered with.
+        - Displaying the fingerprint of an SSH key is a useful way to verify that you're using the correct key and that the remote server's key has not been tampered with.
         - To display the fingerprint of an SSH key, you can use the ssh-keygen command-line tool.
 2. The SSH protocol
     - the word “shell” refers to a program that provides an interface for accessing another operating system